-Dragonfly wrote the original post in response to the oft-heard description of Toronto as “Mississauga territory.”
+In 2012, Dragonfly wrote a blog post in response to the oft-heard description of Toronto as “Mississauga territory.”
 Although technically not untrue — the Mississauga did sign the Toronto Purchase with the colonial government in 1784 — the story of Toronto begins long before European colonization.
-By prioritizing the Mississauga agreement, we ignore Huron–Wendat and Haudenosaunee ties to the land we now call “Toronto” — and we superimpose a Eurocentric frame of reference on what is included, not included, and valued in the discussion.
+By prioritizing the Mississauga agreement, we ignore Huron–Wendat and Haudenosaunee ties to the land we now call Toronto — and we superimpose a Eurocentric frame of reference on what is included, not included, and valued in the discussion.
 CBC contributor Aparita Bhandari picked up on that post to create the 2016 documentary – and here we are, only one year later, with the CBC changing how it describes this place, and its history.

 Reconciliation is a process, not a destination or end point.
 And this is what it’s about: listening, hearing, learning, and changing.
 Good job, Metro Morning.